BAM-File-Transfer/BAM/Testing.md

 	1. Accept any device permission requests.
 4. Initiate a BAM! on all mobile devices by fist-bumping them together.
 5. We know the BAM! was detected if a loading spinner shows up on screen.
+6. Wait for the Receiver to download the files.
+7. Click on the download link for your file(s).

 #  Unit Tests